Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Introduction

 Beth definability can be formulated in $\LTL$ as follows.
 Propositional variable $p$ is {\em implicitly defined by formula $A$}, if

 The $\Box$ of $\Box A$ corresponds to the requirement on $A$ of the predicate logic case to be a sentence.
-The $\Box$ of $ \Box(p\equiv p')$ states that $p$ and $p'$ are equivalent at all times, that is, the unary predicates on time they stand for are equivalent.
-The corresponding first order case $\forall \overline{x}$ is omitted because it can be derived by generalization, and the $\Box$ of $ \Box(p\equiv p')$ can be omitted for the same reason too.
-The counterexample from \cite{Maksimova91} indicates that $p$ which `count' can be implicitly defined, whereas `counting' is known to be not expressible in $\LTL$ (cf. e.g. \cite{Zuc86}); hence a formula $C$ such that $\models \Box A\Imp\Box(p\equiv C)$ is not bound to exist.
-Hence the companion Craig property fails too.
+The $\Box$ of $ \Box(p\equiv p')$ states that $p$ and $p'$ are equivalent at all times, that is, they stand for the same unary predicate on time.
+The corresponding first order case $\forall \overline{x}$ is omitted because it can be derived by generalization.
+The $\Box$ of $ \Box(p\equiv p')$ can be omitted for the same reason too.
+The counterexample from \cite{Maksimova91} indicates that some $p$ which `count' can be implicitly defined, whereas `counting' is known to be not expressible in $\LTL$ (cf. e.g. \cite{Zuc86}); hence a formula $C$ such that $\models \Box A\Imp\Box(p\equiv C)$ is not bound to exist.
+By contraposition, the companion Craig property fails for $\LTL$ too.

-Surveys on interval-based temporal logics can be found in \cite{DBLP:journals/jancl/GorankoMS04,DBLP:journals/eatcs/MonicaGMS11}.
+To establish Craig interpolation in $\ITLNL$, we first use separation to show how the elimination of propositional quantification extends from $\ITL$ to include the neighbourhood modalities.
+Along with the elimination of propositional quantification in general in the whole of $\ITLNL$, we prove that \emph{chop-star}-free $\ITLNL$ admits the elimination of propositional quantification with an upper bound on the number of the states in which the quantified variable is true.

 In $\ITL$, formulas generally define properties of sequences of consecutive states, which are called intervals, but atomic propositions are restricted to depend only on the initial state of the reference interval.
 This convention is known as the {\em locality principle}.
 It bridges the gap between $\ITL$'s interval-based semantics and state-based models such as sequences of observations, and Kripke models. $\ITL$'s temporal connectives $\Next$, \emph{chop} and \emph{chop-star} provide reference only to the subintervals of the reference interval.
 To indicate this, these connectives are called {\em introspective}, unlike many of the connectives in Halpern-Shoham logic ($\HS$, \cite{HS86}), which provide access outside the reference interval and are therefore called {\em expanding}.
-In introspective $\ITL$, $\Box$ stands for {\em in all {\bf suffix} subintervals}, and the {\em universal modality} \cite{GorankoPassy1992} can be defined by combining $\Box$ with $\Bi A\defeq\neg(\neg A;\True)$, which means $A$ {\em in all {\bf prefix} subintervals.}
+In introspective $\ITL$, $\Box$ stands for {\em in all suffix subintervals}, and the {\em universal modality} \cite{GorankoPassy1992} can be defined by combining $\Box$ with $\Bi A\defeq\neg(\neg A;\True)$, which means $A$ {\em in all prefix subintervals.}